 The colony has no Loss Prevention policy violations and implements a written Loss Prevention program.
-This meets the Expectation level in the Men of Merit Standards.

 9. ADVISORY SUPPORT

 The colony has a Colony Advisory Board with a total of five members, including one who is in weekly contact with chapter leadership, and a separate House Corporation (if applicable).
 Advisors participate in at least three Delta Upsilon advisor webinars yearly.